 Three Rivers

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Three Rivers local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Three Rivers district in south-west Hertfordshire takes its name from the rivers Chess, Colne, and Gade, which flow through its varied landscapes.
+Overview ⁞ Three Rivers district in south-west Hertfordshire takes its name from the rivers Chess, Colne, and Gade, which flow through its varied landscapes.
 Rickmansworth, the main town, is known for the Aquadrome with its lakes and nature trails, while Chorleywood and Croxley Green are attractive residential communities with village greens and historic charm.
 Canals, reservoirs, and woodlands define the area, including parts of the Chiltern Hills and Whippendell Woods.
 The Grand Union Canal weaves through, offering scenic towpaths and boating opportunities.
 The district balances countryside, waterways, and suburban living close to London.

+Who governs Three Rivers?
 The local authority for this district is: Three Rivers District Council - responsible for district-level services.
 Since Hertfordshire is a two-tier area, county-level services are handled by: Hertfordshire County Council.

 Constituencies in Three Rivers